fingerskier/manthra/README.md

 # Manthra

+Of every hundred men in war:
+	ten shouldn't be there,
+	eighty are nothing but targets,
+	nine are real fighters, and we are lucky to have them, for they make the battle.
+	Ah, but the one, one is a warrior, and he will bring the others back.
+  Herman Melville

 Nature is a book written in “the language of mathematics”.
 If we cannot understand that language, we will be doomed to wander about as if in a dark labyrinth.
   Galileo Galilei